avionero/donation-analytics/README.md

 This is the code develope fo the Insight challenge were was to build a service to calculate the percentile and other values for committees that have receive donations from repeated donors.

+I want to let you know that wining the opportunity to participate within your intership or not this challenge as been a grerat practice to my experince with the data science.
+For me the challage has been way to improve in my python skills that in the last month i have been study and develop.

+Thanks for the opportunity and have a great analysis.

 # Architecture

 For the soluction we have dived the data processing in diferent functions to be able to reuse and separarte from different concerns.